Azerbaijan’s daily COVID-19 recoveries more than infections | News.az

 - Noncategory

-As many as 2,191 patients have recovered, and 33 others have died, the headquarters informed.
+As many as 2,383 patients have recovered, and 27 others have died over the past day, the headquarters informed.